Mitsuya Nagai: Fighting Network RINGS (1991–1997)

-Kickboxing and later MMA career (1997-2013)
+Kickboxing and later MMA career (1997–2013)

 After leaving RINGS Nagai briefly pursued a career in kickboxing, and fought in K-1 between 1997 and 1999.
 His kickboxing career was unsuccessful, and he retired with a record of 6 losses and 1 draw in August 1999.
-On March 2013, Nagai returned to MMA after 15 years away from the sport, beating Takaku Fuke by ankle lock in the first round at a U-SPIRITS event.
+In March 2013, Nagai returned to MMA after 15 years away from the sport, beating Takaku Fuke by ankle lock in the first round at a U-SPIRITS event.

 Professional wrestling career

 Battlarts (1999–2000)

 Nagai turned his hand to professional wrestling and joined Yuki Ishikawa's shoot style promotion Battlarts.
 His run was somewhat successful, with Nagai earning victories over established wrestlers like Takeshi Ono, Yuki Ishikawa and Katsumi Usuda.
 In the 2000 Young Generation Battle, Nagai went undefeated for the entirety of the tournament, beating Usuda, Mohammed Yone, Mach Junji, Rastaman and Minoru Tanaka to reach the final, where he lost to Alexander Otsuka.
 After Battlarts went on hiatus beginning in November 2000, Nagai and the rest of the roster were forced to leave the promotion.